Small Business Consultant for Owner-Managed Businesses: What to Expect

 What should an owner-managed business review include?

-A useful review should cover strategy, financial performance, operations, team responsibilities, customer mix and marketing activity.
+A useful review should cover strategy, financial performance, operations, team responsibilities, customer mix, owner workload and marketing activity.

 How long does it take to see progress?